w3c/webextensions/proposals/permissions_behavior_on_update.md

 ### Abuse Mitigations

 The proposal doesn't introduce any additional possibilities for abuse.
-For already installed extensions, "hybrid" permissions behave like optional ones that should be explicitly requested.
-Permissions are shown as "permanent" for new installations and are explicitly reviewed by the user upon installation.
+For already installed extensions, newly added permissions behave like optional ones that should be explicitly requested.

 ### Additional Security Considerations